iotaledger/stronghold.rs/README.md

 ## Introduction
 [summary]: #summary

 **IOTA Stronghold** is a secure software implementation with the sole purpose of isolating digital secrets from exposure to hackers and accidental leaks.
-It uses versioned snapshots with double-encryption that can be easily backed up and securely shared between devices.
+It uses encrypted snapshots that can be easily backed up and securely shared between devices.
 Written in stable rust, it has strong guarantees of memory safety and process integrity.

-The high-level developer-friendly libraries will integrate the IOTA protocol and serve as a reference implementation for anyone looking for inspiration or best-in-class tooling.
+There are four main components of Stronghold:
+1. **Client**: The high-level interface to Stronghold (prefers Riker, functional integration also available)
+2. **Engine**: Combines a persistence store (Snapshot) with an in-memory state interface (Vault).
+3. **Runtime**: Is a process fork with limited permissions within which cryptographic operations take place
+4. **Communication**: Enables Strongholds in different processes or on different devices to communicate with each other securely.

 ## WARNING
 This library has not yet been audited for security, so use at your own peril.
 Until a formal third-party security audit has taken place, the IOTA Foundation makes no guarantees to the fitness of this library for any purposes.